GuiPimenta-Dev/lambda-forge-docs/docs/home/custom-codepipeline-steps.md

 TRACK=true
 ```

-Then run the cdk synth command:
+Then run the synth command:

 ```
 cdk synth